20 Tips for Offering Accessible Online Campus Services

-This publication was developed, with permission, from the earlier product, 20 Tips for Teaching an Accessible Online Course.
+This publication complements the earlier product 20 Tips for Teaching an Accessible Online Course.
 DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in postsecondary education and careers.
 Funding for development of this content comes from the National Science Foundation (grant #HRD-1834924).
 Any questions, findings, and conclusions or recommendations expressed in this publication are those of the author and do not necessarily reflect the views of the NSF.

 DO-IT (Disabilities, Opportunities, Internetworking, and Technology) serves to increase the successful participation of individuals with disabilities in challenging academic programs and careers.
 Primary funding for DO-IT is provided by the National Science Foundation, the State of Washington, and the U.S. Department of Education.

 For further information, to be placed on the DO-IT mailing list, or to request materials in an alternate format, contact:

 Copyright © 2021, 2020, University of Washington.
 Permission is granted to copy these materials for educational, noncommercial purposes provided the source is acknowledged.